 The funding â€” expected to total approximately $12,000 â€” is aimed at providing technical equipment for law enforcement agencies, according to Sheriff Stan Parker.

 Several Crossroads area students will be heading to the University Interscholastic League state academic meet later this spring, thanks to strong showings at this past weekend's regional events.

 Big Spring High School's Shermila Kher qualified for the state meet in two events, placing first in Lincoln-Douglas Debate and second in persuasive speaking during the Region I-3A academic meet at Texas Tech University in Lubbock.

 Kher will be joined in Austin by BSHS classmate Lacy McMurtrey, who finished second in literary criticism at the regional meet.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Monday and 7 a.m. today:

-The Big Spring Police Department reported the following activity between 9 a.m.
-Saturday and 7 a.m. today:
+The Big Spring Police Department reported the following activity between 7 a.m.
+Thursday and 7 a.m. today:

 â€˘ ALBERTO HERNANDEZ-DIAZ, 62, of 700 W. Fourth St., was arrested Sunday on a charge of assault-aggravated with deadly weapon.

 â€˘ VICTOR ZAMORA HERNANDEZ,35, of 2505 Gunter Circle, was arrested Sunday on a charge of theft between $50 and $500 shoplifting.